Art-ut-Kia/NAV-429-tester/README.md

 # NAV429 Tester

-HW + SW to perform a self-test of Naveol NAV429 Arduino Shield
+HW + SW necessary to perform a self-test of Naveol NAV429 Arduino Shield